Slals/golog-serv/README.md

 ## Installation

-Simply run `docker build --tag golog-serv .` and `docker run -d -p 127.0.0.1:3333:3333 --name golog-serv golog-serv`
+Simply run `docker build --tag golog-serv .` and `docker run --env-file .env -d -p 127.0.0.1:3333:3333 --name golog-serv golog-serv`

 ## Env vars

-You can edit them from Dockerfile.
+You can edit them from `.env.sample`.
+Preferably change the name to `.env`.

 `DEBUG_PATH` is the path used to save debug files.